Rural Homes

 Company-affiliated surveyors work for damp-proofing contractors.
 The potential conflict of interest is obvious, though some company surveyors are competent and honest.

 Heritage and conservation consultants understand breathable construction and appropriate materials.
-They are essential for listed buildings and highly valuable for any pre-1919 property.
+They are needed for listed buildings and very useful for any pre-1919 property.

 Structural engineers qualified through IStructE or ICE are needed when structural damage, cracking, or subsidence is suspected.